 Beyond the study of controversies and critical analyses of governance, discourse, and power dynamics in nuclear, we employ debate as a research tool to open up new thinking that is both intellectually engaging and potentially of interest to concerned actors, including policy makers.

-Our vision is to inspire world class researchers to contribute within our network and bring their insight to bear on the global nuclear grand challenges.
-Through our collaborative, cross-disciplinary research network, The Beam, we are fostering engagement between the nuclear sciences and social research, including anthropology, organisation and business, law, history and science and technology studies.
+Through this collaborative, cross-disciplinary research network, we foster engagement between the nuclear sciences and social research, including anthropology, organisation and business studies, law, history, and science and technology studies.